alexwlchan/alexwlchan.net/src/_drafts/creating-a-locking-service-in-a-scala-type-class.md

 ```

 We're starting to get into code that uses more advanced functional programming, and in particular the Cats library.
-Robert and I were using the book [*Scala with Cats*](https://underscore.io/books/scala-with-cats/) as we wrote this bit of the code.
+Robert and I were reading the book [*Scala with Cats*](https://underscore.io/books/scala-with-cats/) as we wrote this code.
 It's a free ebook, and I'd recommend it if you want more detail.

 Let's go through this code carefully.